 My research paper last year (the second place winner of the 2011 NAAIM Wagner Award) used fixed income as a safe haven from riskier markets under appropriate market conditions.
 This was an ad hoc step in the right direction.
 What was really needed was a logical framework that systematically deals with regime change in order to better exploit momentum's profit-making potential.

 In my new paper, I believe I've accomplished this.
-I show that volatility is a primary success factor that leads to momentum profits.
-I then show how to harness that volatility from within a momentum structure that adapts to regime change.
 You can download from NAAIM my paper and all the other papers submitted for the Wagner awards, or you can download an updated version of my paper here.
 I welcome feedback and comments.